yalesites-org/yalesites-project/docs/color-theme.md

   }
 ```

 Because every component theme assigns global theme color slots differently, some level of manual assignment is necessary.
-CSS variables should be created for any new component as name-spaced variables based on the component name.
+CSS variables should be created for any new component as name-spaced variables based on the component name. `--color-action` and `--color-action-secondary` come from the `component-library-twig/components/01-atoms/controls/cta/_yds-cta.scss` file.
+We re-assign them here.

 For callouts, action banners, and grand hero components: of the three component themes currently in place, we are using color slots 1, 4, and 5, as background-colors.

 ---
+#### Part five
+Commit your changes and open a PR.

+---
+### Other component information
+- `component-library-twig/components/02-molecules/pull-quote/_yds-pull-quote.scss` uses global themes for `--color-pull-quote-accent` only.
+- `component-library-twig/components/01-atoms/controls/cta/_yds-cta.scss` uses its own themes `data-cta-theme` themes.
+For instances in which a CTA is pulled in to other components, the existing component-specific CSS variables are used.
+This way we can re-map these variables within the component which uses it.
+- `component-library-twig/components/02-molecules/banner/action/_yds-action-banner.scss` and `components/02-molecules/banner/grand-hero/_yds-grand-hero.scss` highlight great examples of re-mapping our `--color-link-base` and `--color-link-hover` variables to out theme color slots.